btholt/complete-intro-to-linux-and-the-cli/lessons/anatomoy-of-a-cli-command.md

 Our first command we're going to run in your computer is `pwd`.
 So type `pwd` and hit enter.
 This will send the command `pwd` to the shell which will evaluate that and print out the answer.

-`pwd` is a little program that tells you the current **path** of where you are in the file system. `pwd` stands for present working directory.
+`pwd` is a little program that tells you the current **path** of where you are in the file system. `pwd` stands for print working directory.
 It's basically like asking the computer "where am I right now?"
 Mine says `/home/ubuntu`.
 I am inside of the `ubuntu` folder which itself is inside of the `home` directory.
 The terms **folder** and **directory** are interchangeable and I say both all the time.

 This is what paths look like, `/<outermost folder name>/<a nest folder>/<a yet more nest folder>`.
 The `/` represents a level of nesting inside of another folder.
 The **root** directory is at `/`.